» » Getting a Claim

 See the MTO Help on Title Transfer of Ownership (Bill of Sale Completion)

-Actually, buying a claim is generally a four-step process.
-Before Step 1, above, you make the arrangement with the seller, and either before or after Step 2, above, you pay the seller.
+Actually, buying a claim is generally a three-step process.
+Before Step 1, above, you make the arrangements with the seller and pay for the claim.

 There are alternatives to a simple sale.
 Many sellers will consider taking a fee or partial payment that will give you the option to buy the claim at a specified price after you have done some testing or other exploring.
 Another possibility is paying the sale price in installments over a number of years.
 If you do recover gold on a claim that you buy, many sellers will accept partial payments in the form of placer gold.